Bachelor of Arts in Child and Adolescent Development: Concentration in Early Care and Education

 CAD 510Adult Supervision and Leadership in Early Childhood Programs3

-E ED 604Advanced Issues in Collaboration with Families and Communities in Early Childhood Education3
+E ED 604Collaborating with Children, Families, and Communities in Early Childhood Education3

 E ED 607Leadership and Administration in ECE3